COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 ### 2.1 Text strings

 In general multi-line text strings can include formatting like centering or ASCII equations.
 The rules below aim to minimise disruption to such formatting where present in the supplied value.
+Note also that rule 1.2 overrides indentation rules below.

 1. Values that can be presented undelimited should not be delimited, unless rule 13 applies.